 Unlock Windows Holographic for Business features

-Edition upgrade using MDM
+Edition upgrade by using MDM

 The enterprise license can be applied by any MDM provider that supports the WindowsLicensing configuration service provider (CSP).
 The latest version of the Microsoft MDM API will support WindowsLicensing CSP.

-For step-by-step instructions for upgrading HoloLens using Microsoft Intune, see Upgrade devices running Windows Holographic to Windows Holographic for Business.
+For step-by-step instructions for upgrading HoloLens by using Microsoft Intune, see Upgrade devices running Windows Holographic to Windows Holographic for Business.

 On other MDM providers, the specific steps for setting up and deploying the policy might vary.

-Edition upgrade using a provisioning package
+Edition upgrade by using a provisioning package

 Provisioning packages are files created by the Windows Configuration Designer tool that apply a specified configuration to a device.